 Correcting the Intrusion of Tracing Non-deterministic Programs by Software", "A User-Friendly and

 Extendable Data Distribution System", "Multi-flip Networks: Parallelizing GenSAT".

 - 'An' versus 'A':

 - 'That' versus 'Which' - 'That' should be preferentially used instead of 'which'.

-This page was compiled by Dr. Ramon Lawrence, Associate Professor of Computer Science at the University of British Columbia - Okanagan Campus and founder of UnityJDBC.
+This page was compiled by Dr. Ramon Lawrence, Professor of Computer Science at the University of British Columbia - Okanagan Campus and founder of UnityJDBC.